-Breaches of this policy and of school AUPs (Acceptable Use Policies) will be dealt with in line with the school behaviour policy (for pupils) or code of conduct/handbook (for staff).
+Breaches will be dealt with in line with the school behaviour policy (for pupils) or code of conduct (for staff).

 Further to this, where an incident relates to an inappropriate, upsetting, violent or abusive social media post by a member of the school community, St Anne's Catholic Primary School will request that the post be deleted and will expect this to be actioned promptly.